stevenandrewyates/DeplexGBS/README.md

 Perhaps something is not working?
 Please see at the bottom for some trouble shooting.

-first login to Euler, using putty or ssh (for linux).
+First login to Euler, using putty or ssh (for linux).
 If you are unsure please read this https://scicomp.ethz.ch/wiki/Euler.

 Now navigate to the folder in your scratch